Explorer Posts 1742, 2252 and 505

 completed the 8th grade) to 20 with an interest in learning more about

-careers in the field of law enforcement.
-The programs provide
+careers in law enforcement.
+The programs provide opportunities to learn

-opportunities to learn about law enforcement, serve the community through
+about law enforcement, serve the community through public service, and

-public service, and teach important life skills such as leadership,
+teach important life skills such as leadership, public speaking, and

 Explorers receive extensive training in various techniques used by law enforcement professionals.
 This training includes traffic stops, building searches, bomb threat response, hostage negotiation, accident reconstruction, and arrest & search techniques.
 Explorers become familiar with police radio procedures, patrol areas, vehicles, equipment, and methods of patrol.
 In addition, Explorers are eligible to participate in the department's ride along program where they get to ride with a patrol officer and experience life through the eyes of an officer.
 Explorers are given an overview of the Fairfax County Police Department as a whole and its daily operations.

-Every other year, members of Explorer Posts 1742 and 2252 travel to regional and national events to compete against other Explorer Posts throughout the world by utilizing the training they have received throughout the year.
+Every other year, members of the Explorer Posts travel to regional and national events to compete against other Explorer Posts throughout the world by utilizing the training they have received throughout the year.
 Their knowledge of police procedures and responses to various scenarios are assessed by judges who themselves are police officers.

 - U.S. Citizen or permanent resident alien with application for naturalization filed and pending with the U.S. Citizenship and Immigration Services